 I’ve had the great fortune of having an opportunity to help spread the WordPress luv through the genealogy community.
 I’m a super-WordPress user and I revel in touting it’s benefits for genealogical use.

 If you are interested in learning WordPress, please do not hesitate to contact me for aid and information.
-I do not proclaim to be an expert, but have approximately 7 years of experience using WordPress and have been involved in the development and/or administration of more than 90 WordPress sites.
+I’m certainly not an expert, but I do have approximately 8 years of experience using WordPress.
+During this time, ave been involved in the development and/or administration of close to 100 WordPress sites.

 Below are some resources to help you get started: